Skip navigation

 The only way forward for an environmentally abundant Australia is to recognise the humanity we all possess and to begin nurturing together.

 Aboriginal and Torres Strait Islander peoples have been caring for Country for thousands of generations.
 These ancient and enduring cultures have always seen humans as part of the land, not separate.
-Intricate cultural systems enshrine the now widely-understood belief that our wellbeing is deeply interconnected with all living beings, including sky, land and water.
+Intricate cultural systems enshrine the now widely- understood belief that our wellbeing is deeply interconnected with all living beings, including sky, land and water.

 Birri Gubba and Kungalu, Murri woman Teila Watson points out that Indigenous knowledge systems don’t suffer from the destructive logic of colonialism and can help solve the problems of climate change.
 On the other side of the world, Canadian lawmakers have reached similar conclusions, recognising that seeing nature through an Indigenous 'lens' can help us improve environmental decision-making.
-That’s why, if we, collectively, want to find our way back to cultures that put Earth at the centre, First Nations peoples, voices, ideas and ways need to be at the forefront.

 Yorta Yorta musician Neil Morris agrees, saying the revolution can’t happen without First Nations justice.
 And, that the music industry is powerfully poised to lead.
-To do that, we need to move beyond tokenism.
-So below are some suggestions for non-Indigenous musicians, to help you do just that.
+To do that, we need to move beyond tokenismSo below are some suggestions for non-Indigenous musicians, to help you do just that.
 The content in this section has either been shared or written by First Nations people.
 Green Music Australia believes strongly in a future led by First Peoples and we’d love to hear any suggestions from First Nations readers as we continue this work.
-Please contact [email protected]
+Please reach out to us at [email protected] if you’d like to contribute.

 Of course, we can’t cover everything in a guide like this.
 At the end of the day, each of us needs to take the care and time to do it for ourselves, and with our communities.
 Below we offer some starting points, advice, and suggested paths to travel down.